thuta21/assignment/README.md

-# Classroom Management System
+# Event Management System

-This project is a simple classroom management system built with React.js for the frontend and Node.js with Express for the backend.
-It allows users to manage students, courses, and classrooms with basic CRUD functionalities.
+This project is a simple event management system built with React.js for the frontend and Node.js with Express for the backend.
+It allows users to manage organizers, events, and attendees with basic CRUD functionalities.

 ## Getting Started